-Attendees of both Coordination Planning meetings were asked to consider strategies to address the unmet needs that they had already identified.
-At both meetings, Commission staff provided information on strategies proposed in the 2008 Coordination Plans to illustrate potential strategies to improve transportation service.
+Attendees of the Coordination Planning meeting were asked to consider strategies to address the unmet needs that they had already identified.
+At the meeting, Commission staff provided information on strategies proposed in the 2008 Coordination Plans to illustrate potential strategies to improve transportation service.

-During the first meeting, small groups were asked to use their previously created list of unmet transportation needs for the Region to guide their development of strategies, and then each group informed the remainder of the participants at the meeting of their suggested strategies.
+Small groups were asked to use their previously created list of unmet transportation needs for the Region to guide their development of strategies, and then each group informed the remainder of the participants at the meeting of their suggested strategies.
 After some discussion, participants were asked to vote on their preferred strategies to address the Region's unmet transportation needs, which led to the creation of the following prioritized list of strategies.